kuprel/min-dalle/README.md

 )
 ```

 The required models will be downloaded to `models_root` if they are not already there.
 Set the `dtype` to `torch.float16` to save GPU memory.
 If you have an Ampere architecture GPU you can use `torch.bfloat16`.
 Set the `device` to either "cuda" or "cpu".
 Once everything has finished initializing, call `generate_image` with some text as many times as you want.
 Use a positive `seed` for reproducible results.
 Higher values for `supercondition_factor` result in better agreement with the text but a narrower variety of generated images.
 Every image token is sampled from the `top_k` most probable tokens.
 The largest logit is subtracted from the logits to avoid infs.
 The logits are then divided by the `temperature`.
-If `is_seamless` is true, the images grid will be tiled in token space not pixel space.
+If `is_seamless` is true, the image grid will be tiled in token space not pixel space.

 ```python
 image = model.generate_image(